On the automorphism groups of connected bipartite irreducible graphs: Main Results

 \end{defn}

-\begin{rem} Let $G= (U \cup W,E)$, $U \cap W=\emptyset $ be a bipartite $vd$-graph, and $G_1=(U,E_1)$ be a graph.
+\begin{rem} Let $G= (U \cup W,E)$, $U \cap W=\emptyset $ be a bipartite irreducible graph, and $G_1=(U,E_1)$ be a graph.
 If $f \in Aut(G_1)$ can be extended to an automorphism $g$ of the graph $G$, then $g$ is unique.
 In fact if $g$ and $h$ are extensions of the automorphism $f \in Aut(G_1)$ to automorphisms of $G$, then $i=gh^{-1}$ is an automorphism of the graph $G$ such that the restriction of $i$ to the set $U$ is the identity automorphism.
-Hence by Lemma 3.4. the automorphism $i$ is the identity automorphism of the graph $G$, and therefore $g=h$.
-Hence, according to Definition 3.5. the graph $G_1$ is an attached graph to the graph $G$, if and only if every automorphism of $G_1$ can be extended to an automorphism of $G$ and every automorphism of $G$ which fixes $U$ set-wise is an automorphism of $G_1$. \end{rem}
+Hence by Lemma 3.3, the automorphism $i$ is the identity automorphism of the graph $G$, and therefore $g=h$.
+Hence, according to Definition 3.4, the graph $G_1$ is a faithful representation of the graph $G$ if and only if every automorphism of $G_1$ can be extended to an automorphism of $G$ and every automorphism of $G$ which fixes $U$ setwise is an automorphism of $G_1$. \end{rem}

-\begin{Exa} Let $G=H(n,k)=(V_1 \cup V_2, E)$ be the bipartite Kneser graph which is defined in (ii) of the introduction of the present paper.
+\begin{Exa} Let $G=H(n,k)=(V_1 \cup V_2, E)$ be the bipartite Kneser graph which is introduced in (ii) of the introduction of the present paper.
 Let $G_1=(V_1,E_1)$ be the Johnson graph which can be constructed on the vertex $V_1$.
-It can be shown that the graph $G_1$ is an attached graph to the graph $G$ [17].
+It can be shown that the graph $G_1$ is a faithful representation of $G$ [18].